Worlds Apart: The Two Koreas After Seven Decades of Separation

 Yet at times like these the question of reunifying Korea looms large.
 And as these graphics show, along with huge challenges, bringing the two sides back together would also bring enormous benefits.

 A united Korea of 76 million people could become more powerful and prosperous, at least in the long term.
 The South’s aging population is one of its greatest economic challenges, and North’s lower median age and higher fertility rate would greatly improve the demographic picture.
 It would also bring a host of problems, given the malnourished state of many of North Korea’s people and its poor health system.

-The gap between the two Koreas today is far greater than that between East and West Germany when the Berlin Wall came down, and it will get wider if the international community keeps pressing sanctions.
-A 2015 report from South Korea’s National Assembly Budget Office estimated that even under a peaceful scenario in which Seoul expanded humanitarian support ahead of a hypothetical reunification in 2026, it could cost about $2.8 trillion to help bring the North’s gross domestic product to two-thirds that of the South’s.
+The gap between the two Koreas today is far greater than that between East and West Germany when the Berlin Wall came down, and it will probably get wider as the international community presses sanctions.
+A 2015 report from the National Assembly Budget Office estimated that even under a peaceful scenario in which Seoul expanded humanitarian support ahead of a hypothetical reunification in 2026, it could cost about $2.8 trillion to help bring the North’s gross domestic product to two-thirds that of the South’s.
 That’s almost 8 times South Korea’s 2017 annual budget.